cezarypiatek/cezarypiatek.github.io/src/content/post/whats-wrong-with-unobtrusive-ajax/index.md

     <input type="submit" value="Submit">
 </form>
 ```
-If you switch in web.config **UnobtrusiveJavaScriptEnabled"** flag to false you get the code as below which is some kind of fallback in case you don't have jquery (it requires another Microsoft JavaScript library).
+If you switch in web.config **"UnobtrusiveJavaScriptEnabled"** flag to false you get the code as below which is some kind of fallback in case you don't have jquery (it requires another Microsoft JavaScript library).

 ```html
 <form action="/Home/SaveData" id="form0" method="post" onclick="Sys.Mvc.AsyncForm.handleClick(this, new Sys.UI.DomEvent(event));" onsubmit="Sys.Mvc.AsyncForm.handleSubmit(this, new Sys.UI.DomEvent(event), { insertionMode: Sys.Mvc.InsertionMode.replace, onSuccess: Function.createDelegate(this, alert(&quot;Data successfuly saved!&quot;);) });">